quitesimpleorg/looqs/README.md

 Coming soon™

-## Goals
+## Goals and principles
  * **Find & Preview**.
 Instead of merely telling you where your search phrase has been found, it should also render the corresponding portion/pages of the documents and highlight the searched words.
  * **No daemons**.
 As other solutions are prone to have annoying daemons running that eat system resources away, this solution should make do without daemons if possible.
  * **Easy setup**.
 Similiarly, there should be no need for heavy-weight databases.
 Instead, this solution tries to squeeze out the most from simple approaches.
 In particular, it relies on sqlite.
  * **GUI & CLI**.
 Provide CLI interfaces and GUI interfaces
+ * **Sandboxing**.
+As reading and rendering lots of formats naturally opens the door for security bugs, those tasks are offloaded to small, sandboxed sub-processes to mitigate the effect of exploited vulnerabilities.

 ## Build
 ### Ubuntu 21.04